quitesimpleorg/looqs/USAGE.md

 interface.

 Database default path: `$HOME/.local/share/quitesimple.org/looqs/looqs.sqlite`.
-If this does not work for you, move it, but you must adjust the path in the config file.
+If this does not work for you, move it and adjust adjust the path in the config file.

 ## GUI